lauti7/chat-one_to_one-golang/README.md

 3. After that, run: `git clone https://github.com/lauti7/chat-onetoone-golang chat`
 4. Type: `cd chat/backend`.
 5. Run: `go get ./...` then run: `go run *.go`.
-6. Open a new terminal tab in root project folder and run: `cd chatapp && npm start`
+6. Open a new terminal tab in root project folder and run: `cd chatapp && npm install`
+7. `npm start`

-On port `:8080` is running Golang Backend and on port `:3000` is running React.
+Now, on port `:8080` is running Golang Backend and on port `:3000` is running React.